stratosnet/sds/README.md

 >
 > `gas` is the amount of gas to pay for the transaction.
 1000000 would be a safe number. it will use default value if not provide.

-Resource node will start to receive tasks from meta nodes and thus gain mining rewards automatically after it has been activated successfully.

 ## What to Do With a Running Resource Node?
 Here are a set of `ppd terminal` subcommands you can try in the `ppd terminal` command-line terminal.